keen/dashboards/README.md

 Ready to use one of these awesome layouts?
 Here's how to get started.

-1. In the sidebar, is a *Download Zip* link.
-Click it to download a copy of the code.
+1. Download a copy of this repository as a zip file, using [this link](https://github.com/keen/dashboards/archive/gh-pages.zip).
+You can also type `git clone keen/dashboards` in your terminal.

 2. Check out the various [layouts](http://keen.github.io/dashboards/layouts/) and pick the one that best suits your needs.
 Find the template in the repository you downloaded at `folder/layouts/(name-of-template)`.